Family

 Is there any financial support available?

 If you are a part-time student and you spend at least 35 hours a week looking after a disabled person you may qualify for Carer’s Allowance.
 Unfortunately this is not available for full-time students.
-Citizens Advice has more information about Carer's Allowance.
+Citizens Advice has more information about Carer's AllowanceThis link will open in a new tab.

 You may also qualify for the carer element of Universal Credit.